Jasminex is engineered as a modular, province-based infrastructure platform designed for the production and export of Traceable Organic Jasmine Rice.

 The platform remains export-focused but not export-exclusive.

-Cluster #1 follows a structured EPC timeline:
+Cluster Module #1 follows a structured EPC timeline:

 Engineering finalization